dmz44/Robotics_Assignment_1/README.md

 **(Original URL)**:
 <https://emanual.robotis.com/docs/en/platform/turtlebot3/slam/>

+In this assignment, you will demonstrate understanding of parameters in ROS2 software.
+Parameters are variables that can either be loaded during the launch process or changed during runtime, that alter the behavior of ROS2 software.

 The SLAM in ROS2 uses Cartographer ROS, which provides configuration options via a Lua file.

 Below options are defined in turtlebot3_cartographer/config/turtlebot3_lds_2d.lua file.
 (Note: Exact file name and file location might differ).
 For more details about each options, please refer to the Cartographer ROS official documentation.